 Bearing all of this in mind, let’s take a look at the top 4 Bitcoin price predictions for 2018:

-Originally, the dominant Bitcoin price prediction was that Bitcoin would reach the $14,000 mark by mid-2018.
-However, recent developments have blown that prediction out of the water, and optimists are hoping that Bitcoin will break through the $100,000 barrier within the next year.
+Originally, the dominant Bitcoin price prediction was that Bitcoin would reach the $14,000 mark by the end of 2018.
+However, recent developments have blown that prediction out of the water, and optimists are hoping that Bitcoin will break through the $100,000 barrier within the next few months.
 In fact, some people, including CNBC’s Jim Cramer, are predicting that Bitcoin will go as far as shatter the million dollar threshold one day.

-Is difficult to say if it can really reach $100,000 per coin especially considering the fact that we are already in March.
+It’s difficult to say if it can really reach $100,000 per coin especially considering the fact that we are already in September 2018, I would say is impossible.
 Market capitalisation should be 1 trillion USD just on BTC to reach $60,000 per coin.
-Now the entire market cap is at $388 billions.
-Considering it was $170 billions 6 months ago, now is $388 billions and it was at $800 billions in January 2018 who knows what can happen.
+Now the entire market cap is at $197 billions.
+Considering the BTC market cap was $170 billions almost a year ago, now is $109 billions and it was at $800 billions in January 2018 who knows what can happen.

 2. The Original Intent to Use Bitcoin as a Means of Transaction May Give Way in Favor of Using It as a Means of Storing Value